Fluticasone (Into the nose)

-Treats sneezing, or itchy, runny, or stuffy nose caused by hay fever.
+Treats allergy symptoms, such as runny or stuffy nose.
 This medicine is a corticosteroid.

 When This Medicine Should Not Be Used

 How to Use This Medicine